 1. Energy Savers.

-Some surge protectors will have the option of turning off the connected devices which are not in use.
-The aim is to help with saving the energy use in the workshop.
-It can also be a protection feature against burning of motors.
+Some surge protectors will have the option of turning off the connected devices that are not in use.
+The aim is to help with saving energy use in the workshop.
+It can also be a protection feature against the burning of motors.